catdad/grandma/README.md

 #### [`grandma list`][cli-list]

 Lists all the tests in your test suite.
 You can use these names in `grandma run` to run the test.
-See more information bout it in the [`granda list` CLI page][cli-list].
+See more information about it in the [`grandma list` CLI page][cli-list].

 #### [`grandma run`][cli-run]